This publication is the guidelines established for Intramural Sports participation at Michigan State University.

 The following are possible consequences of unsportsmanlike conduct of intramural teams and participants.

-- Forfeit due to misconduct - If a team, player, or a combination of the two receives 3 unsportsmanlike penalties (UCs, yellow cards, technical fouls, etc.) in one game the team will forfeit that game.
+- Forfeit due to misconduct - If a team, a player, or a combination of the two causes the officials to cancel the remainder of a contest, each team will forfeit that contest.

 - Intramural probation - Intramural probation places a team on a probationary status which would cause a suspension from intramural participation for any further unsportsmanlike conduct.
 The term of probation may be set for a particular sport, for a semester, for a year or forever.